 Sally Gunnell OBE; the Essex Girl who captured the hearts of a nation.
 She remains the only woman ever to hold four major track titles concurrently – Olympic, World, European and Commonwealth.

-Following her retirement from international athletics, Sally developed a new career as a television presenter and motivational speaker.
-She has written four books on fitness, health, self-fulfilment and well-being.
-She is married to Jon and is mum to three young sons; Finley, Luca and Marley.
+Following her retirement from international athletics, Sally developed a new career as a television presenter and inspirational speaker.
+She has written four books on fitness, health, self-fulfilment, and wellbeing.
+She is married to Jon and is mum to three sons; Finley, Luca and Marley.

 Sally’s injuries eventually forced her retirement from elite sport, but she continued to remain in the public eye, thanks to her TV career.
 She worked for the BBC through the late Nineties and early Noughties, covering athletics events from around the world.

-Today, she mixes motivational speaking and running corporate well being programmes.
+Today, she mixes keynote speaking and running corporate wellbeing programmes.
 She is also a high-profile supporter of healthy and active family initiatives in the UK.